Questions and answers

 A. Yes.
 For your convenience, we offer a couple of ways to get an estimate of your expected charges:

-- Use our Estimates tool, which provides online estimates for more than 400 common services and procedures.
+- Use our Estimates tool, which provides personalized online estimates for more than 500 common services and procedures.

-Remember that estimates are based on the services you’re scheduled to receive, and may not be exactly what you’ll owe for your visit — especially if your doctor decides that you need additional services that weren’t scheduled before your visit.
+Remember that estimates are based on the scheduled appointment type or service that you identify, and may not be exactly what you’ll owe for your visit — especially if your doctor decides that you need additional services that weren’t scheduled before your visit.

 Q. Why can’t you tell me the total amount I owe for my visit when I check in?